prtkchoudhary/flow-balancer/README.md

 ## Contributing

 We welcome contributions!
-If you'd like to improve **Load Sphynx**, feel free to fork the repository and submit a pull request.
+If you'd like to improve **Flow Balancer**, feel free to fork the repository and submit a pull request.

 1. Fork the project
 2. Create your feature branch: `git checkout -b feature/your-feature`